nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ## *1. Introduction*
 ### 1.1.
 Overview

 NUSMaze is a Command Line Interface (CLI) based application that aims to simplify NUS Engineering students’ journey from one point to another within the Engineering and Computing faculties of NUS.
-The application allows users to find the best route from one block to another, add favourite locations, locate the nearest eatery and much more.
+The application allows users to find the best route from one block to another, add favourite locations, locate the nearest eatery and much more. <br>

-The purpose of this developer guide is to aid any curious or interested contributor in developing NUSMaze further by providing more insight on how the features were implemented.
+The purpose of this developer guide is to aid any curious or interested contributor in developing NUSMaze further by providing more insight on how the features were implemented. <br>

 ### 1.2.
 Setting up and getting started
 1. Ensure that Java 11 and IntelliJ Idea (or your preferred Java IDE) are installed in your computer.